mpolimeno/sdsu-sage-tutorial-git/about.rst

 	:width: 800px
 	:height: 525px

-or if the user is using the notebook (most likely) the interaction will look a little like:
+If the user is using the notebook (most likely) the interaction will look a little like:

 .. image:: pics/notebook_example.png
         :alt: Using Sage at the command line.
 	:width: 800px
 	:height: 525px

-The line after the ``sage:`` contains the output that the user should expect after properly entering the command.

 Next we will discuss how to use a couple of important features of both interfaces; tab-completion and the built-in help system.